top of page

 You might be surprised to learn that Harley Davidson, amongst many others, went bust and was bought out by new investors, who thought they could build a new and profitable business.
 The brand, and its reputation survived, even though the business declared bankruptcy.

 Think of your brand as an asset that’s owned by your business.
-Let’s make something up: your brand is Pizza Perfect and your company is The Italian Nosh Company Ltd. Can you see that if this company gets into trouble and is refinanced into another limited company, the brand can remain intact.
+Let’s make something up: your brand is Pizza Perfect and your company is The Italian Nosh Company Ltd. Can you see that if this company gets into trouble and is refinanced into another limited company, the brand can remain intact?
+So Pizza Perfect now becomes a brand of The Italian Foodie Company Ltd. and off you go again.
+The customer goodwill that has developed with the brand is retained, it's just being traded by another limited company.

-And as a director of the company, so long as you’ve fully observed your legal obligations, it’s perfectly legal to close one limited company and open another using the same brand.
+And as a director of the company, so long as you’ve fully observed your legal obligations (which essentially means not taking on more debt when you know you can't repay it) it’s perfectly legal to close one limited company and open another using the same brand.

 Comments